 We hope that you enjoy your adventure this year and that it helps you learn more about the world we live in.
-If we can be of any assistance, please do not hesitate to e-mail us at <a href="mailto:m 797-2954.
+If we can be of any assistance, please do not hesitate to e-mail us at main@BookShark.com, or call us at (303) 797-2954.
 Happy exploring!